 Our last result—battery life—is perhaps the test that matters most to most laptop users.
 And it’s not great for the Aspire Vero.
 We loop a 4K video in airplane mode using Windows 10’s built-in Movies & TV app with earbuds in place until the battery dies.
-The Aspire Vero’s small, three-cell battery failed to last 6.5 hours, which is better than the budget Gateway but far less than the other midrange laptops that ran for more than 10 hours on the test.
+The Aspire Vero’s small, three-cell battery ran for just over seven hours, which is better than the budget Gateway but far less than the other midrange laptops that ran for more than 10 hours on the test.

 Short battery life spoils the deal

 If not for the meager battery life, the Acer Aspire Vero would have earned a stronger recommendation among midrange laptops, particularly for environmentally conscious people with budgets of less than $1,000 to spend on a laptop.
 It features a roomy if somewhat dim display and a comfortable if somewhat quirky keyboard wrapped up in a youthful, eco-friendly design.
 It provides sufficient performance for student life outside of gaming, and you won’t find a laptop with decent 3D graphics muscle at this price.